cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ## Unit tests

 The code of this section was created by Ignite CLI, so there is no point in testing it.
-However, since you are going to adjust the keeper to do what you want, why not add a test file.
+However, since you are going to adjust the keeper to do what you want, why not add a test file?
 Add `keeper/msg_server_create_game_test.go` with:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/eea2618/x/checkers/keeper/msg_server_create_game_test.go]
 const (